 It is Father’s Day, June 21, 2020.
 And Today my Heavenly Father gave me a story.
 It is a true story, as I remember it.
+Parts of the Body, Children of the same Father, and the Same Grandmother as it turns out.
 It is about Bob, and Bob, and Bob.
 Brothers in Christ.
-But without a doubt they are different parts of the Body of Christ…
+But without a doubt they are different parts and functions in the Body of Christ…

 1 Corinthians 12:12-27 New International Reader’s Version (NIRV)

 12 There is one body, but it has many parts.
 But all its many parts make up one body.
 It is the same with Christ.
 13 We were all baptized by one Holy Spirit.
 And so we are formed into one body.
 It didn’t matter whether we were Jews or Gentiles, slaves or free people.
 We were all given the same Spirit to drink.
 14 So the body is not made up of just one part.
 It has many parts.